Does Pilotsmith offer introductory flights?

 Are there any height or weight restrictions?

 Yes.
 The aircraft can accommodate an individual up to about 6’6”.
 Individuals of large girth may have difficulties being comfortable in the aircraft.
 Seat room is equivalent to an economy commercial airliner.
+If you use a seatbelt extender on a commercial airliner you may have difficulties in a small airplane.

 What aircraft do you do discovery flights in?